 For overtime work, an employee is entitled to his or her salary for work done (attained salary) and to a premium of at least 25% of his or her average earnings, unless the employer and the employee have agreed that instead of the premium for overtime work the employee will take compensatory time off (i.e., time off in lieu of premium pay) for the overtime hours worked.

 Night work means work performed during night time.
-Night time is the time between 10 p.m. and 6 a.m.
+Nighttime is the time between 10 p.m. and 6 a.m.
 An employee doing night work is entitled to the wages and a premium in the amount of at least 10% of the average earnings for his work at night.
-Labor Code, No. 262/2006 (as amended).

 Employees are entitled to a break of at least 30 minutes for lunch and rest after six hours of continuous work.
 A work break for meal and rest shall not be provided at the start and the end of working hours.
-Breaks for meal and rest breaks (i.e. work breaks) shall not be included into the working hours.
-Labor Code, No. 262/2006 (as amended).
+Breaks for meal and rest breaks (i.e. work breaks) shall not be included in the working hours.

 The Czech Republic currently has 12 statutory public holidays, which are not included in the minimum holiday entitlement, including: